-Projects must appear on the 2019 Drinking Water Intended Use Plan to be eligible for the LSL incentive.
+Projects must appear on the 2019 or subsequent Drinking Water Intended Use Plan to be eligible for the LSL incentive.
 Each June, the Division of Municipal Services (DMS) launches a solicitation of proposals for SRF financial assistance for the next calendar year.
 The application, called Project Evaluation Forms (PEF), along with supporting documentation, are due by the August deadline noted in the solicitation.
 Communities will need to identify their intent to complete full LSL replacements when completing the PEF.

 The Trust will monitor the interest used for homeowner LSL replacements and provide periodic notifications of available funds.
 The purpose of these notifications are to provide a realistic account of used and available funds.
 The Trust will only be monitoring the project as it relates to LSL replacement funds.
 Monitoring of other project details and technical elements will still be conducted by MassDEP.